Participants will be assigned an iPod Touch to use during the workshop for a unique hands-on experience. The workshop is geared to new users.

 This is the second course I have taken from you guys and once again I am amazed at how much information I gained.
 I can't wait to take more classes.

 Rebecca Brightwell is the Associate Director of the Institute on Human Development and Disability (IHDD) at the University of Georgia.
 IHDD is a large research, education and outreach department at UGA that focuses on developmental disabilities.
-She also serves as the Project Manager for the AgrAbility grant project.
+She also serves as the Co-Director of the Farm Again/AgrAbility grant project.
 She has vast experience with assistive technology applications and business planning for individuals with disabilities.